0

 |---|---|---|

-I am finishing this degree as a Graduate Research Assistant in the Computer and Information Science Department, with a 3.93/4.00 GPA after the third semester and coursework centered on cloud computing, cybersecurity, networking, distributed systems, and analytics.
+I am finishing this degree as a Graduate Research Assistant in the Computer and Information Science Department, with a 3.95/4.00 GPA and coursework centered on cloud computing, cybersecurity, networking, distributed systems, and analytics.

 This is where I built the engineering foundation behind my networking, systems, communications, and infrastructure security work.